isc-projects/bind9/doc/notes/notes-current.rst

 - A new DNSSEC tool :iscman:`dnssec-ksr` is added to create Key Signing Request (KSR) and Signed Key Response (SKR) files. :gl:`#1128`

+- Queries and responses now emit distinct dnstap entries for DoT and DoH.
+  :any:`dnstap-read` understands DoH and DoT entries. :gl:`#4523`

 Removed Features
 ~~~~~~~~~~~~~~~~